 A small coin purse for keeping your cash handy.
 They sell these at the local markets in Puerto Vallarta, so this can be a great souvenir to pick up if you don’t have one already!

 Belt wallet.
-Puerto Vallarta is a relatively safe destination, but this hidden belt wallet can help you avoid petty theft, the most common form of crime here.
+Puerto Vallarta is one of the safest destinations in Mexico, but this hidden belt wallet can help you avoid petty theft.

 Electronics

-Camera to take home memories (phone cameras are fantastic these days, but I always travel with my Sony Aa7ii for capturing wildlife).
+A camera to take home memories.
+Phone cameras are fantastic these days, but I always travel with my Sony Aa7ii to capture wildlife.

 Underwater camera.
 Puerto Vallarta is home to some fantastic snorkeling and diving spots, so bring an underwater camera to capture the memories!
 I use and love GoPro.